 Crime in Essex

 At the same time that people have been flocking to Essex, crime in the area has increased.
 These two happenings may or may not be connected – most experts attribute the rise in crime to cuts to policing.
 The statistics are worrying, but when it comes to burglary criminals will always target properties which appear to have a lot to steal, with minimal security features.
+If you’re planning on making a move in the future, be sure to do so safely with security in mind.

 If you need an Essex-based security provider, get in touch with our team today.